In the Morning (Itzy song): Background and release

-Composition and reception
+Composition

 "In the Morning" was written by Park Jin-young, Kass, Danke and Lyre.
 The song is a "powerful" hip hop track with an "addictive" dance-trap composition, heightening the track's core concepts of ambiguity and suspense.
 The track's chorus sees the group explore various vocal styles backed by a "trippy" synth.
 Lyrically, the song is about secretly stealing someone's heart.
 The title is a reference to the popular party game Mafia, and a metaphor for aiming to be caught in a relationship.
 Itzy compare their power to a mafia as they vow to win their future partner over.
-In terms of musical notation, the song is composed in the key of B minor, with a tempo of 140 beats per minute, and runs for two minutes and fifty-two seconds.
+In terms of musical notation, the song is composed in the key of B minor, with a tempo of 140 beats per minute.

+Critical reception

 "In the Morning" was met with mixed reviews from music critics.
 Writing for Forbes, Jeff Benjamin described the song as a "sinister" hip hop track with "one of their boldest and most experimental sounds yet".
 Divyansha Dongre from the India version of Rolling Stone noted that the song "sees the group explore various new vocal styles".
-In a mixed review, Sofiana Ramli of NME felt that the track "sounds like almost every other EDM-oriented song that’s been churned out in K-pop today".
+In a mixed review, Sofiana Ramli of NME felt that the track "sounds like almost every other EDM-oriented song that's been churned out in K-pop today".
 Joshua Minsoo Kim of Pitchfork found that, although their debut "established the quintet as a massive new force in the industry", their latest release, "In the Morning", was the biggest offender from Guess Who, commenting that in the song "there's a Cardi B lilt in the verses, but it otherwise feels like Blackpink without the stadium-sized grandeur".

 Commercial performance

 "In the Morning" debuted and peaked at number 22 on the Global Excl.
 U.S. chart with 36.2 million streams outside the US and also at number 34 on the Global 200 chart, becoming their highest entry on both.
 By doubling their total number of appearances, the band became the second-ever girl group from South Korea to hit the ranking more than once.
 The song peaked at number ten on South Korea's Gaon Digital Chart with chart issue dated May 9–15, 2021, making it Itzy's fifth top ten single on the chart.
-It also peaked at number four and nine on Download Chart and Streaming Chart, respectively.
-In addition, it peaked at number 59 on the component BGM chart.